lindstromemil/Miniproject-D7041E/README.md

 Sidenote: Install gui with chess engines :)

 ## Dataset
 The dataset used is a collection of all games played on [Lichess](https://lichess.org/) during July 2021.
 The dataset comes with the current position given in [FEN format](https://www.chess.com/terms/fen-chess#piece-placement) and evaluations made by Stockfish, these evaluations will be used as our labels/correct answers.
+The download file of the exact dataset we use can be found [here](https://storage.googleapis.com/chesspic/datasets/2021-07-31-lichess-evaluations-37MM.db.gz).

 ## Model